William Drenttel: Winterhouse Studio and Winterhouse Editions (1997–2013)

 Drenttel started Winterhouse Studio with his wife Jessica Helfand in 1997.
-Initially a two-person firm, it focused primarily on earlywebsite design for corporations and publications like The New Yorker, before growing into a five-person graphic design studio working in publishing, culture, education, design and social innovation.
+Initially a two-person firm, it focused primarily on early website design for corporations and publications like The New Yorker, before growing into a five-person graphic design studio working in publishing, culture, education, design and social innovation.
 It first operated from 214 Sullivan Street, New York City before moving to a 1932 house that used to house Ezra Winter's painting studio in Falls Village, Connecticut in June 1998.
 From its rural location in northwest Connecticut, Drenttel sought to create a new kind of design practice that innovated how designers participate in large social issues and programs, both nationally and internationally.

 Winterhouse Studio initially focused on publishing and editorial development; new media; and cultural, educational and literary institutions.
 The studio designed Netscape tools, browser and homepage in 1998-1999, University Business in 1998, New England Journal of Medicine in 2000, Legal Affairs, Norman Rockwell Museum in 2002, Berkshire Taconic Community Foundation in 2003, New York University School of Journalism and The Paris Review in 2004, Yale Law Journal in 2005, The New Yorker in 2007, Archives of American Art Journal, Yale Environment 360 and Teach For All in 2008, and Harvard Law Review in 2010.
 Additional clients included Yale University Press, Errol Morris, Stora Enso, Global Centre for the Responsibility to Protect, Smithsonian Archives of American Art, Children's Television Workshop.

 Winterhouse Studio designed nearly 100 covers of Poetry Magazine with Drenttel serving as creative director of the newly-established Poetry Foundation from 2004 to 2008.
 Drenttel had a pivotal role in developing its strategic plan; broad involvement in long-term planning, program development and marketing; design of all collateral materials to support national programming; and design and development of the Foundation websites.

 Winterhouse Editions was a publishing company run by Winterhouse Studios, focused on literature, design and cultural criticism.
 Books published included works by Paul Auster, Thomas Bernhard, Michael Bierut, Paul Celan, Gloria Feldt, Grolier Club, Jessica Helfand, William Helfand, Siri Hustvedt, Hans Erich Nossack, James Salter, Susan Sontag, Leon Wieseltier and Hanns Zischler.
 Some works were published under the Winterhouse imprint with the Yale University Press, University of Chicago Press and Princeton Architectural Press.
 Additionally, Winterhouse published Below the Fold, an occasional journal exploring topics through visual narrative and critical inquiry.

 Jessica Helfand shut down Winterhouse Studio shortly after Drenttel's death in 2013.